 There are a variety of optional tours and activities available on Tuesday 17 September before the Conference sessions begin on Wednesday.

 Cultural Bus Tour

 This bus tour first stopped at Mulgrave Settlers Museum in Gordonvale, where participants were treated to afternoon tea and a tour of the museum by the volunteers.

 Back on the bus and on to Yarrabah Arts & Cultural Precinct including the Menmuny Museum.
-You will receive an overview of the precinct, be able to explore the displays, and go on a guided Boardwalk tour.
+You will receive an overview of the precinct, be able to explore the displays, and go on a board walk.

 Artist: Weaver, Anne Jillett, Ellis Road Fibre Art, www.ellisroadfibreart.com

 About the Workshop:

 In this workshop Anne will share the technique of Cobbling, a weaving method used to bind and structure natural materials to hold shape and form.
 This technique can be applied to numerous natural fibres, each highlighting their own characteristics while reflecting the hands that created them.